philrz/super/book/src/intro.md

 Perhaps this could enable a long-term and gradual transition away from relational SQL toward a modern and more ergonomic replacement.

-The jury is out as to whether Piped SQL for super-structured data is the right approach for curing SQL's ills, but it certainly provides a framework for exploring entirely new language abstractions while maintaining complete backward compatibility with SQL all in the same query language.
+The jury is out as to whether a Pipe SQL for super-structured data is the right approach for curing SQL's ills, but it certainly provides a framework for exploring entirely new language abstractions while maintaining complete backward compatibility with SQL all in the same query language.